Best Gaming Headsets

 What is the best gaming headset for competitive FPS games?

-For competitive FPS, you want accurate positional audio and a clear mic.
-The SteelSeries Arctis Nova Pro Wireless leads with its precise imaging and dual-wireless system.
-The HyperX Cloud III Wireless is a strong runner-up with DTS Headphone:X spatial audio at a lower price.
+You need accurate positional audio and a clear mic.
+The SteelSeries Arctis Nova Pro Wireless leads the pack with precise imaging and a dual-wireless system.
+The HyperX Cloud III Wireless is a strong runner-up -- its DTS Headphone:X spatial audio is legit, and it costs less.

 Are wireless gaming headsets worth it over wired?

-Modern wireless gaming headsets have virtually eliminated latency concerns.
-Models using 2.4GHz dongles like the SteelSeries Arctis Nova 7 deliver sub-millisecond latency that is indistinguishable from wired.
-The convenience of no cable is worth the slight price premium for most gamers.
+These days?
+Yeah.
+Modern wireless headsets using 2.4GHz dongles have basically eliminated latency as a concern.
+The SteelSeries Arctis Nova 7 delivers sub-millisecond latency -- you literally can't tell the difference from wired.
+The freedom of no cable is worth the small price bump for most people.

 Do gaming headsets work with both PC and console?

-Most wireless gaming headsets in this guide support multiple platforms via a USB-C dongle and Bluetooth.
-The SteelSeries Arctis Nova 7 and Corsair HS80 Max both work across PC, PlayStation, and Switch.
-Xbox requires a headset with Xbox Wireless protocol or a wired USB connection.
+Most wireless headsets in this guide support multiple platforms through a USB-C dongle and Bluetooth.
+The SteelSeries Arctis Nova 7 and Corsair HS80 Max work across PC, PlayStation, and Switch.
+Xbox is the tricky one -- you need a headset with Xbox Wireless protocol or a wired USB connection.

 How long do wireless gaming headset batteries last?